shanedunne/wild_campers/README.md

 ### Dashboard
 - The dashboard is where the user can access and add wild camping locations
-- The user can add a camping spots by providing the location name, coordinates and a brief description
+- The user can add a camping spots by providing the location name, coordinates and a brief description.
+When adding a location, the user can upload an image.

 ### Location View
 - The location view contains all information related to a camping spot.